 First, you’d need to split your promotion activities into two groups:

 For that reason, I advise you to consider link-building as one of the most long-term ways to become a popular brand in the coworking space world.
-Here are a few link building tips to follow even if you are not a professional marketing manager:
+Here are a few link building tips to follow even if you are not a professional marketing manager or not ready to apply for digital marketing services:

-Implement distribution of visual content.
+- Implement distribution of visual content.
 Infographics and visuals you’ve created can be then distributed through blogs and websites writing about coworking spaces.
 Niche-specific resources are usually highly interested in quality content featuring fresh numbers and facts about coworking industry.
+You can make your content more visually appealing by including icons or downloadable infographics in it.

-Use popular keywords and earn links as a part of the content strategy of your corporate blog.
+- Use popular keywords and earn links as a part of the content strategy of your corporate blog.
 Just like any other marketing strategy, link building brings great results only when implemented consistently.
 Make link-building activities a part of your content marketing efforts.
 Always start with keyword research you want your flexible workspace to rank for.
+Use a bulk keyword generator to find the best keywords to target.
 Consider ranking for low-competition industry-specific terms to get in Google’s top 3 faster.

 If your coworking space brand is already well-known, but you still want to attract new resident groups in certain regions or cities/countries where your flexible workspace or network is located, you can consider online advertising.
 There are several ways to do it: